gura-conf/gura/README.md

 - 📦 Variables: Gura allows you to define variables of any type, even using environment variables, both as a flat value and as values inside a string.
 So you can compact and reuse the values you require.
 - 📑 Import: Gura defines a way to import different Gura files within the same file in order to modularize the configuration.
 - 🚫 Standard errors: Gura defines the *semantic* errors that should be thrown in certain situations.
 This way you get an implementation-agnostic definition and the developer can get the same type of error regardless of the programming language he/she is using.
+- 🌟 It is simple: thanks to the simplicity of Gura, developing a parser and processing Gura format is a quick and easy task.

 The idea of Gura **will always be focused on simplicity**.
 That's why we are reluctant to support more complex structures that should not be part of a configuration language.
 If you are looking for a way to execute code like loops, conditions, functions and so on we recommend [Dhall][dhall], **Gura does not and will never seek to replace the behavior that any programming language already offers in a robust way**.
 That's why we only focus on explicit static definitions that make it easier to understand not only the language, but more importantly, your own configuration file itself.